-Some examples of Westover C-5A Galaxy missions involving outsized cargo include the transportation of presidential communications equipment, helicopters and Marine Corps aviators, plus Secret Service agents and vehicles.
+Some examples of Westover C-5M Super Galaxy's missions involving outsized cargo include the transportation of presidential communications equipment, helicopters and Marine Corps aviators, plus Secret Service agents and vehicles.

 In 1988, a wing C-5A airlifted Canadian soldiers and equipment to Turkey, from where they deployed to the Iran-Iraq border as United Nations peacekeeping forces.
 A Galaxy from Westover also transported firefighters and equipment for battling fires in Yellowstone National Park in September 1988.

 The 439th flew several relief missions to Jamaica after Hurricane Gilbert devastated that island nation in the fall of 1988.

 In 1989, the Patriot Wing again flew humanitarian missions to St. Croix, Puerto Rico, and Charleston, S.C., in the wake of Hurricane Hugo.

 Within 24 hours of the initiation of Operation Just Cause, the 439th was pressed into service flying a total of eight missions into Panama in support of the national effort there in 1989.

 When Saddam Hussein ordered Iraqi troops to invade the neighboring country of Kuwait on Aug.
 2, 1990, C-5A aircrews from Westover immediately volunteered to rush troops and supplies to the region.
 On Aug.
 22, the 337th Military Airlift Squadron was officially activated and proceeded to fly hundreds of missions in support of Operations Desert Shield and Storm.

 Following Desert Storm, the Patriot Wing remained busy flying relief missions for Operation Provide Comfort.